 Don’t forget to carry your insurance I.D. card in your vehicle with you in case you must show it to a law enforcement officer.

-And remember that if you’re found at fault for a car accident and the injured drivers’ and/or passengers’ losses exceed the limits of your car insurance policy – even if you’ve met the state minimum coverage requirements – you could be responsible for the difference.
+And remember that if you’re found at fault for a car accident and the injured drivers’ and/or passengers’ losses exceed the limits of your car insurance policy – even if you’ve met Ohio’s minimum coverage requirements – you could be responsible for the difference.

 So, to protect yourself in case this happens, it makes sense to buy more than the minimum coverage required.

 Forms of Financial Responsibility

 If you choose not to buy car insurance in Ohio, you can show proof of financial responsibility through the following means:

 - Surety bond – you can buy this bond from an authorized company for $30,000; you or another person can sign it

 - Money or government bonds for $30,000 on deposit with the Ohio Treasurer of State